By: Author John Cunningham. Published: 2019/05/26 at 9:36 am

 You might find this page useful, “B&S surging repair tools and parts.”
 I have listed all the parts and tools you’ll need to complete the task of replacing the manifold.

-Order – The manifold pipe has a few variations, remove your old one to match it against the new, before ordering.
+Order – The manifold pipe has a few variations; remove your old one to match it against the new one before ordering.
 Check out the Amazon link below.Amazon Intake Manifold

 Crack – Damage is seen here in the wall of the intake manifold pipe.
 I have also seen the metal pull assembly come loose and wear through the top of the manifold pipe.

 Remove – Remove the bolt at the front and two at the rear on either side of the metal blower assembly cover.

-Assembly pulls straight up, dipstick comes with it.
+Assembly pulls straight up; dipstick comes with it.
 No need to remove the cable attached to the front of the cover; place the assembly out of your way.

 Remove – Remove the coil and governor flap by removing these two bolts.
-No need to remove the control wire attached, just set the whole unit to the side.
+There is no need to remove the control wire attached; just set the whole unit to the side.

 Clean – Blow away any dirt from the manifold.
 Remove both bolts from the intake manifold.

-Fit New Manifold – Snug the new manifold into place, it’s plastic so careful not to overdo the tightening.
+Fit New Manifold – Snug the new manifold into place; it’s plastic, so be careful not to overdo the tightening.